Analogue wave max freq: 100kHz. Square wave max freq: 42MHz.

 At 0% duty cycle: 48 nanoseconds at any freq.

 At 0.01% duty cycle: 2.5 - 25 microsecs. (approx.)

 24nS from 650Hz to 1.29999kHz.
 (Using PWM)

 Below 163Hz: (Using interrupt)

 At 0% duty cycle: 96 nanoseconds.

 At 0.01% duty cycle: 5 microseconds.

-The GUI program is "portable" so does not need installing.
+The GUI program for your PC is "portable" so does not need installing.
 Simply extract the .rar file into a folder of your choice and make a short-cut to the .exe file.
-Note: The "DueArbitraryWaveformGeneratorController64.rar" file is intended for 64 bit systems, but the 32.rar file often works more reliably since it has java embedded, which makes it a large file.
-Just double click one of the file parts to extract.
+Note: The "DueArbitraryWaveformGeneratorController64.rar" file is intended for 64 bit systems, but the 32.rar file often works more reliably anyway since it has java embedded.

 There are a few example wave files in the Arbitrary Waves folder (just for fun) to help you get started.
 As well as the GUI program, the Arduino waveform generator can also be controlled by Arduino's serial monitor set to 115200 baud.
 Type ? for help.